WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. verb: exercise skill in making (an object), typically by hand. 练习制作（物品）的技能，通常是手工制作。

+- cramp

+  1. noun: painful involuntary contraction of a muscle or muscles, typically caused by fatigue or strain.

+  _"he suffered severe cramps in his foot"_

+  - (NORTH AMERICAN) abdominal pain caused by menstruation.

+  2. noun: a tool, typically shaped like a capital G, for clamping two objects together for gluing or other work.

+     - a metal bar with bent ends for holding masonry together.

+       _"the facade is built of travertine blocks without mortar but held by metal cramps"_

+  3. verb: restrict or inhibit the development of.

+     _"tighter rules will cramp economic growth"_

+  4. verb: fasten with a cramp or cramps.

+     _"cramp the gates to the posts"_

+  5. verb: suffer from sudden and painful contractions of a muscle or muscles.

+     _"in the final game, Chang cramped severely"_

+  6. phrase: cramp someone's style — prevent a person from acting freely or naturally.

+     _"he's not putting any pressure on me that would cramp my style"_

+- cramped

+  1. adjective: feeling or causing someone to feel uncomfortably confined or hemmed in by lack of space.

+     _"the staff had to work in cramped conditions"_

+     - restricting or inhibiting the development of someone or something.

+       _"he felt cramped in a large organization"_

+     - (of handwriting) small and difficult to read.

+  2. suffering from a cramp.

+     _"cramped muscles"_

 - crash

   1. verb: (of a vehicle) collide violently with an obstacle or another vehicle.